 This is a long article, we know.
 Read it all anyway ;) It contains critical information to help you make Purple Patch training work for YOU.

-STEP 1: Understand Time-Rich vs. Time-Starved Session Options
+Time-Rich vs. Time-Starved Session Options

-Nearly every workout contains a Time-Rich (TR) and Time-Starved (TS) version.
+Nearly every workout contains a longer Time-Rich (TR) and shorter Time-Starved (TS) version.
 Choose what works for you based on your schedule, fitness level, health status, and familiarity with multisport.
 You may well end up doing a mix of TR and TS workouts in a given week -- that's okay!

 - Pressed for time